 Surrounding the Grampians sandstone quarry is a designated permanently protected conservation zone to protect all native flora and fauna.
 Grampians sandstone corporate responsibility

-On exhibit at the Andamooka open-air studio; The Andamooka Tiger, 888, The Cube, Hedron II (Alien insect)
+On exhibit at the Andamooka open-air studio; The Goddess (in progress), The Andamooka Tiger, 888 (pictured), The Cube, Hedron II (Alien insect)

 The cube is Cal's 3rd intricarved stone art work